 Satanism is unique, there is no other path like it.
 It remains one of the most personally and spiritually difficult and challenging paths to take.
 Satanism, when it is studied and practiced in a meaningful and personal way, will transform the mind, body, and spirit.

-The word Satanism is an umbrella term which encompasses many different styles of belief and practice.
-Similar to other religions, Satanism has developed into distinct sects over time, one side preferring a more spiritual or religious approach, and the other side preferring a more material and symbolic approach.
+The word Satanism is an umbrella term which encompasses several different expressions of Satanic belief and practice.
+Similar to other religions, with the passage of time it had evolved.
+Satanism has diverged into two main practices since it’s inception in the late 60’s, one side preferring a more spiritual or religious approach, and the other side preferring a more material and symbolic approach.

 Overall, something is ‘Satanic’ because it is focused on the central figure of Satan, through mythology, symbolism, or spiritual and religious reverence.
 Since there is variety in Satanism, sometimes you will find this representation through literature about Satan, from the past, and in the present.
 Satanists idealize Satan, creating him or her into a living god.

 Satan was and still is a figure of evil, darkness, and deceit for many in Christianity.
 Satanists, however, have their own views on what Satan represents.
-Oftentimes it is a personal representation based on the relationship that the [theistic, spiritual] Satanist has with their god.
-This god-figure has shown benevolence towards those that walk the Satanic path, and Satanists have come to put their faith, love, and trust into Satan.
-And, Satan welcomes all with open arms.
+Oftentimes it is a personal representation based on the relationship that the theistic (religious) or Spiritual Satanist has with Satan.

 Return to the Satanism Essays Page

 Make sure to share this if you liked it: